sappo/dotfiles/README.md

 ## Install

 There is an install script at the root of the project directory which will symlink all dotfiles that you desire to the correct places.

     install.sh

 ## .vimrc

 This is my vimrc it is completely self managed and automatically installs the plugin manager NeoBundle and all plugins.
 Only prerequisite is that you have `git` installed on your system.
-If you like to use autocompletion make sure you're vim has python and lua enabled.
-For Ubuntu install `vim-nox` if you're running on a headless server and `vim-gnome` on a desktop to enable clipboard support.
+If you like to use autocompletion make sure your vim has python and lua enabled.
+For Ubuntu install `vim-nox` if you're running onyour a headless server and `vim-gnome` on a desktop to enable clipboard support.

 To update the plugins enter `:NeoBundleUpdate`.